 -Wear loose comfy clothes since you’d sweat after a lot of walking.

 -Use of tripods is a punishable offence inside Gwalior Fort.
-Pre-wedding shoots are allowed with due permission for video camera and equipment.
+With due permission for video camera and equipment, pre-wedding shoots can be conducted here.